rsbaye/rsbaye/README.md

 You are most welcome to my Github!😊.
-My name is Richmond Silvanus Baye and I am a Quantitative Researcher with interest in working with different types of Data and Models.
+My name is Richmond Silvanus Baye and I am a Quantitative Researcher with interest in transdisciplinary, cross-functional collaboration and developing solutions for real-world, large-scale problems.

 💼🎓 I’m currently a PhD Candidate at the University of Vermont.